Tax Season / Sales Tax7 min readReviewed June 15, 2026By Sabillon Advisory

 Examples for service businesses

-- A landscaping company should review equipment, fuel, payroll, materials, and sales tax before tax time.
+• A landscaping company should review equipment, fuel, payroll, materials, and sales tax records before tax time.

-- A contractor should confirm subcontractor payments and job deposits are recorded correctly.
+• A tree service with subcontractors should confirm 1099 details and confirm job deposits were recorded correctly.

-- A service business should make sure credit card payments were not counted as new expenses.
+• A lawn care company should verify credit card payments were not double-counted as fuel or supply expenses.

 Clean reports are the goal